NixOS/nixos-hardware/google/samus/README.md

   ./modules
   ];

 DO NOT include "services.xserver.libinput.enable = true;" in your configuration.nix file.
+Doing so will let libinput override cmt.

+##Current issues

+Desktop Environments don't recognize xinput so you will have to manually edit the config file if you want to adjust acceleration, etc.